-A lot of you have been asking me how I developed my style, and I found it hard to give you guys an answer that you haven't heard before, which is, "just keep drawing, and your style will develop naturally".
+One of the most often questions I get asked is how I developed my style.
+To be honest, I found it hard to give you guys an answer that you haven't heard before, which is, "just keep drawing, and your style will develop naturally".
 Rather than to preach to you guys I thought I'd share my journey into finding my own style instead.
 So yes, it is true, if you keep drawing, you will eventually find your style but like many people that was hard for me to believe because I just couldn't imagine it.
 I couldn't picture how I would like my style to look or even what direction I wanted to head towards.
-Developing a style has always been this huge dilemma for me because your style is like your identity, whether it's art or fashion, It's how the rest of the world will perceive you.
+Developing a style has always been this huge dilemma for me because I felt like my style was a part of identity, whether it's art or fashion, It's how the rest of the world will perceive me.

-So although the journey was difficult, what came out of it was a lot of growth and I believe every artist has to go through a similar journey in their career one way or another to find a style they resonate with.
-So if you're struggling right now, just know that as long as you keep a strong work ethic, there's no way you will fail.
+So although it was difficult, what came out of it was a lot of growth and I believe every artist has to go through a similar struggle in their career one way or another to find a style they resonate with.

 [Below on the left is an older pieces that was heavily inspired by graphic design, which I still subtly emulate in my pieces today as you can see with the painting on the right.]

-Here's something I would do back when I was trying to find my style (so maybe you want to give it a try too); every now and then, try to imitate another artist's style (one that you admire) just for fun!
-Each time you do, add your own twist/creativity to it, a little bit of yourself, and you'll see that the more you do that, the more you'll see YOURSELF shine through in every drawing, and slowly it'll just be you in every piece (I hope that makes sense).
+Here's something I would do back when I was trying to find my style, so maybe you want to give it a try too; every now and then, try to imitate another artist's style (one that you admire) just for fun! (and don't forget to credit if you post it).
+Each time you do, add your own twist/creativity to it, a little bit of yourself, and you'll see that the more you do that, the more you'll see YOURSELF shine through in every piece, and slowly it'll just be you (I hope that makes sense).

-It took a really long time to get to where I am today, a lot of trial and error, frustration, breakdowns, and only now am I content with the work I'm producing.
-But that's not to say my style will never change, in fact, it most likely will, but that's something I've learned to accept.
-I have to constantly remind myself to just focus on the now and how I can get better as an artist.
+It took a really long time (pretty much 9 years) to get to where I am today, a lot of trial and error, frustration, breakdowns, and only now am I content with the work I'm producing.
+That's not to say my style will never change, in fact, it most likely will, but that's something I've learned to accept.
+I have to constantly remind myself to just focus on the now and how I can get better as an artist instead of solely on the outcome.
 So in conclusion, if you like drawing people, focus on getting better at anatomy, if you like painting landscapes, go out and paint more landscapes!
 Your style will come, I promise you :).
-I hope this helped some of you, if you guys have any more questions you want answered, feel free to email me or comment below!
+I hope this can help some of you, if you guys have any more questions you want answered, feel free to email me or comment below!
 Thanks for reading!